 Total household costs: £15,000.
 Claim: £15,000 x 16.67% x 17.86% = £446.

-In this case, the £6 flat rate of £312 is close enough that many people choose the simpler option.
+In this case, the simplified flat rate (up to £312 a year for those working 101 or more hours from home each month) is close enough that many people choose the simpler option.
 The difference is £134 in deductions, saving £27 in tax at 20% or £54 at 40%.
 That may not be worth the calculation time.

 Limited Company Directors and Home Office Claims